marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 ## Test driven development

-Test driven development has been adopted for developers in order to achieve high quality software as well as to keep it evolving over time and avoid the fear of change.
+Test driven development has been (TDD) adopted for developers in order to achieve high quality software as well as to keep it evolving over time and avoid the fear of change.
 Therefore, {% cite tdd_by_example_kent_beck --file 2021-05-29-on-100-percent-code-coverage %}
 and {% cite martin_fowler_tdd --file 2021-05-29-on-100-percent-code-coverage %}